pypa/setuptools/docs/userguide/development_mode.rst

   executable script files, binary extensions, headers and metadata may be exposed as a *snapshot* of the version they were at the moment of the installation.
-- Adding new dependencies or entry-points to your project require a fresh "editable" re-installation.
+- Adding new dependencies, entry-points or changing your project's metadata require a fresh "editable" re-installation.
-- Console scripts and GUI scripts **MUST** be specified via entry-points to work properly.
+- Console scripts and GUI scripts **MUST** be specified via :doc:`entry-points
+  </userguide/entry_point>` to work properly.
 - *Strict* editable installs require the file system to support either :wiki:`symbolic <symbolic link>` or :wiki:`hard links <hard link>`.
 - Editable installations may not work with :doc:`namespaces created with pkgutil or pkg_resouces
   <PyPUG:guides/packaging-namespace-packages>`.
   Please use :pep:`420`-style implicit namespaces.
+- Support for :pep:`420`-style implicit namespace packages for projects structured using :ref:`flat-layout` is still **experimental**.
+  If you experience problems, you can try converting your package structure to the :ref:`src-layout`.

 .. attention::
    Editable installs are **not a perfect replacement for regular installs** in a test environment.
 When in doubt, please test your projects as installed via a regular wheel.
-There are tools in the Python ecosystem, like :pypi:`tox` or :pypi:`nox`, that can help you with that.
+There are tools in the Python ecosystem, like :pypi:`tox` or :pypi:`nox`, that can help you with that (when used with appropriate configuration).

 Legacy Behavior